Gsparsh22/DMS624/README.md

 # DMS624
 Project for course DMS624
-    ->Designed a transit optimization system for distance and price.
+    ->Designed a transit optimization system based on distance and price.